Nutrition

 2. Eggs

-Eggs are one of the foods that relieve stress that you may already consume frequently.
+Eggs are one of the foods that relieve stress that you may already eat often.
 But are eggs good for you in general?
-And how do they reduce stress exactly?
+And how might they fit into a stress-supportive way of eating?

 Eggs Are a Good Source Of: